garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-ks.md

 ```
 {% endcode %}

+### Step 2: Accessing your AKS Cluster from DevBox

-After your initial setup for Azure Cli (`az`) and Kubernetes Cli tool (`kubectl`) is done, your DevBox should be ready for accessing the cluster:
+After your initial setup is done, your DevBox should be ready for accessing the cluster:

-1. Firstly, you need to select your **Subscription ID** in Azure Cli with the following command:
+1. You need to select your **Subscription ID** in Azure Cli with the following command:

 {% code lineNumbers="false" %}
 ```bash